ADITYAS2309/ML-Projects/Spanish Football League Analysis Using Unsupervised Learning/README.md

 * Selection of players for Analysis: There were players with a small game time.
 These would be outliers and were removed.Laliga and sport leagues generally have a criteria to filter players for conducting analysis, and using that criteria, we will consider players who have played 900 minutes (equivalent to 10 full matches).

 * We split the datasets based on the positions of the players.
 Since players play at different positions, it will be meaningfull to categorize them as per position and then conduct the analysis.
 This is because each position have distinct roles and skill sets and combining these diverse metrics in a single PCA might obscure patterns specific to each position.

+* All the columns were standardize to have a mean of 0 and standard deviation of 1

 ## **Results**

+### PCA on Forwards

+PCA was carried on the datasets with columns relevant to the forwards.
+4 principle components were selected from scree plot which explain 63% of the total variance.

+**1st Principle Component: False 9/Wingers vs Traditional Strikers**

+The 1st Principle Component acoounts for 31% of the total variation.
+Majority of loadings are positive, and those few negatives can be classified insignificant.
+Thne first component is along the direction of nature of forwards.
+Players with a positive PC1 score can be classified as False 9/Wingers, who are good at creating goal scoring opportunities, setting up of goals, are pretty much involved in the game, and the attacks run through them.
+These include A. Griezmann, L. Ocampus, I. Aspas, F. Olivera, etc. Players with negative PC1 scores are more of traditional strikers, who are focus on scoring goals, d not touch the ball quite often, lie around/behind the defenders and are relied on players to feed them balls to score.
+These inlcude players like R. Yaremchuk, J. Morales, U. Sadiq, I. Romero, etc. Refer the plot to know more about differnt players.